valencik/mastersAPSC/documents/thesis/thesis.md

 ### Secondary Clustering
 %- Want data with more dimensionality
-In this analysis, an author publishing 20 entries in 1995 and 5 entries in 1997 appears has a numYears value of 3.
+In this analysis, an author publishing 20 entries in 1995 and 5 entries in 1997 has a numYears value of 3.
-It is blind to how prolific a given author may have been in shorter periods.
+The previous section's analysis was blind to how prolific a given author may have been in shorter periods.
 Our goal is for the the author who published 20 entries in 1995 to be measured differently than an author who published once in each of 1995 and 1997.

 Instead of a single number representing an author's number of publications, a parameter representing the distribution of publications over time is used.